gredss/domain-shift-trustworthy-ai/README.md

 ## Project Overview

-This repository contains the experimental framework and methodology for a comprehensive evaluation of Indonesian Natural Language Processing (NLP) models.
+This repository contains methodology for a comprehensive evaluation of Indonesian Natural Language Processing (NLP) models.
 The research focuses on the performance of Transformer based architectures when subjected to domain shift and resource constraints.

 A primary objective of this study is the rigorous assessment of **Robustness**, examining how models maintain performance across varied linguistic environments and under significant input noise.